When Does an Employer Need an Employment Lawyer?

 Next Steps

-If you have decided that it might be wise to speak to a lawyer, your next step is to find a good one.
+If you have decided that it might be wise to speak to an employment lawyer, your next step is to find a good one.
 For tips and information on finding an attorney, read Nolo's article How to Find an Excellent Lawyer.

 Get Professional Help